Every time you start a new project or a significant new initiative, you don’t just dive headfirst into the tasks.

 5. Keep your team updated with Slack notifications

 Communication is one of the most important parts of a project.
-It’s worth to make sure your team’s up to date with any changes related to the project’s flow.
+It’s worth making sure your team’s up to date with any changes related to the project’s flow.
 How to do it?

 You can send summary emails with the project’s updates which will likely waste a large portion of your time.
 Alternatively, you can automate your job with notifications sent automatically to your team via dedicated Slack channels.